quotient-im/libQuotient/CONTRIBUTING.md

    files in `lib/csapi`, `lib/identity`, `lib/application-service` for all
    YAML files it can find in `matrix-doc/api/client-server` and other files in `matrix-doc/api` these depend on.
-3. Once you've done that, you can build the library as usual; rerunning CMake is recommended if the list of generated files has changed.
+3. Re-run CMake so that the build system knows about new files, if there are any.

 #### Changing generated code
 See the more detailed description of what GTAD is and how it works in the documentation on GTAD in its source repo.
 Only parts specific for libQMatrixClient are described here.